 - Energy levels.

-The phosphorus provided by raspberries has been shown in scientific studies to help with the following:
+The phosphorus provided has been shown in scientific studies to help with the following:

 - Muscle recovery and contraction.